Kajiado North Constituency

 Kajiado North Constituency is an electoral constituency in Kenya.
 It is one of five constituencies in Kajiado County.
 The constituency was established for the 1966 elections.
 The entire area of the constituency is located in Kajiado County.

-Hon Joseph W Manje represents the constituency.
+Onesmus Ngogoyo of the United Democratic Alliance (UDA) represents the constituency in the National Assembly since August 2022, succeeding Joseph Manje who unsuccessfully contested to be Deputy Governor in the same general elections.